YOUR COMPLETE GUIDE TO PLANNING A FRENCH CYCLING HOLIDAY

 You can literally ride a bike anywhere in France but there are areas that really stand out and are popular with cyclists.
 Where you choose to ride really depends on the type of riding you want to do on your French cycling holiday and what else you might want to see as well.
 Here we list some of the more popular cycling destinations based on the type of riding you are interested in.

 These areas are home to the challenging mountain passes made famous in the Tour de France as well as plenty of others you will have never heard of.
-For the mountain bikers there are mountain bike parks and cross-country trails to choose from.
-Given the challenging terrain you will encounter these trails are best suited to people who would consider themselves a regular rider.
-There are beginner and family options in all the mountain regions so do not be put off if you have a mix of riding ability in your group.
+For mountain bikers, there are mountain bike parks and cross-country trails to choose from.
+Given the challenging terrain, you will encounter these trails that are best suited to people who would consider themselves regular riders.
+There are beginner and family options in all the mountain regions so do not be put off if you have a mix of riding abilities in your group.

 For those that enjoy cycle touring there are some challenging routes across both the Pyrenees and Alps.
 The raid Pyrenees traverses the length of the mountain range between the Atlantic Ocean and the Mediterranean Sea.
 The route can be ridden in either direction.
 There is a similar ride in the French Alps known as the Raid Alpine.
 It runs along the French Alps from Geneva in Switzerland to Nice.

-The coastal areas in France offer plenty of opportunities for road bikes, leisure cyclists, touring cyclists and families if you want to combine the beach with some riding.
-There are two coastlines in France, the Atlantic Ocean in the west of the country and the Côte d’Azure on the Mediterranean Sea in the far south of country.
+The coastal areas in France offer plenty of opportunities for road bikes, leisure cyclists, touring cyclists, and families if you want to combine the beach with some riding.
+There are two coastlines in France, the Atlantic Ocean in the west of the country and the Côte d’Azur on the Mediterranean Sea in the far south of the country.